nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 - **Optimization Levels**: Compiler flags for optimizing code during compilation.
 - **Gas Optimization**: Specific optimizations aimed at reducing gas consumption.

-#### 3.2.13.
-Compilation Time

-The time it takes to compile code affects the development cycle.
-Faster compilation times allow developers to iterate more quickly, making it easier to test and deploy updates frequently.
-Long compilation times, on the other hand, can slow down the development process and hinder productivity.

-**Values**:

-- **Time to Compile**: How fast the compiler generates bytecode from the source code.
-This will be evaluated based on a sample contract.

 ### 3.3.
 Gas comparison

 This section defines the criteria for comparing the gas efficiency of programming languages used in Ethereum smart contract development.
 Gas consumption directly impacts the cost of deploying and interacting with smart contracts, making optimization crucial for developers.
 The gas comparison will evaluate how efficiently languages handle various operations, including storage, execution, and error handling.
 To facilitate this comparison, we will introduce a benchmark smart contract designed to measure gas consumption across different languages and programming patterns.
 This standardized contract will serve as the basis for assessing the relative gas costs and efficiency of each language in Ethereum environments.